braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/create.md

   - SMS
 ---

-# Creating an SMS Campaign
+# Create an SMS Campaigns

 > SMS campaigns are great for directly reaching and programmatically conversing with your customers.
 You can use Liquid and other dynamic content to create a personal experience with your users and create an environment that fosters and enhances an unobtrusive user experience with your brand.

 ## Step 1: Choose Where to Build Your Message